atox120/cheat_sheets/Raspberry_PI.md

 sudo apt install openssh-server
 ```

 The service will start running automatically.
-You can check the sttatus by running the command
+You can check the status by running the command

 ```bash
 sudo systemctl status ssh
 ```

-Finally, we need to ensure that the firewall is enabled to allow SSH traffic.
+Next, we need to ensure that the firewall is enabled to allow SSH traffic.

 ```bash
 sudo ufw allow ssh